 The students themselves have mixed feelings about being "undecided."
 Some are scared, anxious, apologetic, and very negative about their situation.
 Others are open, flexible, and curious.
-Many students succumb to societal and parental pressures and make initial choices based on very little if any solid information about academic programs or career fields.
+Some feel perfectly happy to be undecided.
+Many students succumb to societal and parental pressures and make initial choices based on very little, if any, solid information about academic programs or career fields.
 Other students deal with the "chicken and egg" question of not knowing which to select first-a career field or college major.
 Many students solve this dilemma by choosing an area in which the major and occupation are obviously and directly related.
 Many students change their majors because of changing interests, academic experiences, or becoming more vocationally mature.
 These students obviously need the same type of advising and career exploration assistance offered to undecided students.

-Undecided students are such a heterogeneous group and the administrative variations on campuses are so different that it is difficult to comprehend generally the enormity and complexity of trying to identify and advise them.
-It is not only difficult to understand the diversity of this group as a whole, but the needs of individual students are sometimes just as diverse.
+Undecided students are such a heterogeneous group, and the administrative variations on campuses are so different that it is difficult to comprehend generally the enormity and complexity of trying to identify and advise them.
+It is not only a challenge to understand the diversity of this group as a whole, but the needs of individual students engage us even more.
 Some advisors tend to work intuitively with undecided students and prescribe activities that may or may not be responsive to their individual needs.

 Tracing the research about undecided students over the past decades is a fascinating endeavor.
-The progressive ideas of the theorists and researchers of the 1950s to current post-modern theorists and the new constructs about indecision with all of its implications for undecided individuals, offer a picture born of changing times and perspectives.
-This has not altered the need of undecided students, however, to learn the basic knowledge and skills necessary to make timely, realistic and satisfying academic major and career decisions.
+The progressive ideas of the theorists and researchers of the 1950s to current post-modern theorists and the research that yields new constructs about indecision, offer a picture born of changing times and perspectives.
+This has not altered the needs of undecided students, however, to learn the basic knowledge and skills necessary to make timely, realistic and satisfying academic major and career decisions.

 This volume offers a comprehensive examination of this special population-from a review of the vast research about them to practical methods for advising and counseling them.
 Throughout this book, the term "undecided" is used as the descriptor for students unwilling, unable, or unready to make educational and/or vocational decisions.
 Many campuses use other more positive terms to describe these students.
-Examples are "exploratory," "open-majors," or "special majors," to name a few.
+Examples are "exploratory," "openmajors," or "special majors," to name a few.
 The term "undecided" is used here because of its use in the research literature and the easy identification with its meaning.